Skip to main content

 3.4.2.3.2.3 (Optional) Policy Key Access

 This section allows for an ephemeral key other than the Payload key to encrypt the policy.
-However, for speed's sake, it is suggested that this only be used if the nanotdf's encrypted payload is encrypted for a KAS's HSM (formerly called a CKS).
+However, for speed's sake, it is suggested that this only be used if the file's encrypted payload is encrypted for a KAS's HSM.

 The structure of this section is as follows: